cjmalloy/GwtGameUiDemo/README.md

 GwtGameUiDemo
 =============

-Demos ant tutorials for GwtGameUi library.
+Demos and tutorials for GwtGameUi library.